 Data science can be hard—we get it.
-That’s why we’re so invested in making it accessible to everyone with products like RapidMiner Studio and RapidMiner Go.
+That’s why we’re so invested in making it accessible to everyone with tools like RapidMiner Studio.
 If you’re new to data science, you might feel like everyone else is an expert, does everything perfectly on the first try, and that you’ll never catch up to them.

 But trust us, that’s not the case.